Q. The black output terminal nut has broken on my unit, can I purchase a replacement?

 A. Hi Andrew.
 Thank you for your question.
 This switched mode bench supply should be able to cope with the intermittent current demands you speak of.

-can two of these be used in series for 30 volt 40 amp? i have one of your 30v 30 amp version but would need 2 of these if i cannot use the smaller ones in series as i need to run two chargers using 20 amp each but need to run at 28v
+Q. hi can two of these be used in series for 30 volt 40 amp? i have one of your 30v 30 amp version but would need 2 of these if i cannot use the smaller ones in series as i need to run two chargers using 20 amp each but need to run at 28v thanks

-Thank you for you enquiry - there is no reason why you can't do this for the supply side - on the charger side they would need to be connected in parallel
+A. Hi Kyle Thank you for you enquiry - there is no reason why you can't do this for the supply side - on the charger side they would need to be connected in parallel